Wal-Mart plans 50 more India wholesale outlets, e-commerce launch

-MUMBAI Wal-Mart Stores Inc (WMT.N) on Tuesday announced plans to open 50 more wholesale outlets in India and start online operations to sell to small shopkeepers, several months after it decided against opening its own retail stores there.
+MUMBAI Wal-Mart Stores Inc (WMT.N) plans to open 50 more wholesale outlets in India and launch online operations to sell to small traders after calling off a joint venture last year and shelving plans to open its own retail stores in the country.

-The world's largest retailer said it would open the stores over four to five years.
+The world's largest retailer will open the stores over four to five years, it said in a statement on Tuesday.
+Wal-Mart already runs 20 such stores in India, which sell directly to retailers as opposed to consumers.

-The company already has 20 Indian wholesale outlets.
-They sell goods to small shopkeepers, who dominate the nation's $500 billion retail market, rather than directly to consumers.
-Wal-Mart has no retail stores in India.

-Wal-Mart's growth in India has been stunted by an internal bribery probe, uncertainty over regulations on foreign investment in the country, and in October, the severing of a partnership with New Delhi-based Bharti Enterprises aimed at opening retail stores.
+Wal-Mart's growth in India has been slowed by an internal bribery probe, uncertainty over regulations on foreign investment in the country, and in October, the severing of its partnership with New Delhi-based Bharti Enterprises.

-Full foreign ownership of wholesale, or "cash-and-carry", stores is allowed in India and has not generated any political opposition.
-Wal-Mart has been operating under the wholesale format in India since 2006.

-Globally, Wal-Mart operates 359 wholesale stores, compared with 5,633 retail outlets, according to its most recent annual report.
+India allows full foreign ownership in wholesale stores and under a 2012 law change allows up to 51 percent foreign ownership in supermarkets.
+Wal-Mart, which had been the most vocal foreign advocate for opening up India's large but fragmented retail industry, has not yet applied to open retail stores in the country.

 In 2013, Wal-Mart did not open a single wholesale outlet in India despite plans to open eight during the year.